-If parents wish to request delayed entry, they need to apply for their child's admission in the chronological year (ie the year in which the child would normally be entering school) and at the same time submit a request to the school for delayed entry to reception for the following year.
-If the LGB agree this after reviewing the evidence for the request in consultation with the headteacher and any others involved with the child, then the place cannot be held open and the parent will need to apply for a place again the following year in the normal way.
-The application will then be treated and ranked according to the criteria published in the admission arrangements along with all others received.
+If parents wish to request delayed entry, they must first discuss this with the headteacher.

+They must apply for their child's admission in the normal chronological year (ie the year in which the child would normally be entering school) and at the same time submit a request to the school's local governing committee for delayed entry to reception for the following year.
+If the local governing committee agree this after reviewing the evidence for the request, in consultation with the headteacher and any others involved with the child, then the school place applied for cannot be held open, and the parent will need to apply for a place again the following year in the normal way.
+That application will then be treated and ranked according to the criteria published in the admission arrangements along with all others received.

-Parents should be aware that although the delayed entry may be agreed, there is no guarantee of a place being available at the school for the following year.
-If delayed entry is agreed, it will only apply to the school that granted approval.
-If the child moves school or transfers to secondary school, the parents will need to apply to the relevant admission authority to approve the request for their child to be admitted outside of their chronological age group.
+Parents should be aware that if the delayed entry request is agreed, there is no guarantee of a place being available for their child at the school for the following year.
+If delayed entry is agreed, it will only apply to the school that granted approval; if the child moves school or when they transfer to secondary school, parents will need to apply to the relevant admission authority to approve the request for their child to be admitted outside of their chronological age group.